The Impossible Dream (Jack Jones album): Critical reception

-Billboard wrote that "This is Jones' most commercial and artistic effort.
-Spotlighting his hit The Impossible Dream (The Quest)," the magazine also noted that Jones excels with his "sensitive reading of "The Shadow of Your Smile".
-Adding that "...his fresh new swing version of "You Better Go Now" and his wild jazz-flavored treatment of "What Now My Love, "Strangers In The Night, (the B-side of his hit song), and "My Best Girl" from Mame are standouts".
+The album received a positive critical reception upon its release.
+Billboard believed that "This is Jones' most commercial and artistic effort, spotlighting his hit The Impossible Dream (The Quest)," the magazine also noted that Jones excels with his "sensitive reading" of 'The Shadow of Your Smile'.
+Adding that "...his fresh new swing version of 'You Better Go Now' and his wild jazz-flavored treatment of 'What Now My Love,' 'Strangers In The Night,' and 'My Best Girl' from Mame are "standouts".
+Record World believed that it was his "best" album since he started recording.